ue22-p23/web/notebooks/32-builtin-types-nb.md

 +++ {"tags": ["gridwidth-1-2"]}

-* using `for .. in` iterates over **indices** but see also the warning on next slide
+* using `for .. in` iterates over **indices** but see also the warning on next paragraph

 ```{code-cell}
 :tags: [gridwidth-1-2]